Anonymous function

-In computer programming, an anonymous function (function literal, expression or block) is a function definition that is not bound to an identifier.
+In computer programming, an anonymous function (function literal, lambda function, or block) is a function definition that is not bound to an identifier.
 Anonymous functions are often arguments being passed to higher-order functions or used for constructing the result of a higher-order function that needs to return a function.

 If the function is only used once, or a limited number of times, an anonymous function may be syntactically lighter than using a named function.
 Anonymous functions are ubiquitous in functional programming languages and other languages with first-class functions, where they fulfil the same role for the function type as literals do for other data types.

 Anonymous functions originate in the work of Alonzo Church in his invention of the lambda calculus, in which all functions are anonymous, in 1936, before electronic computers.
 In several programming languages, anonymous functions are introduced using the keyword lambda, and anonymous functions are often referred to as lambdas or lambda abstractions.
 Anonymous functions have been a feature of programming languages since Lisp in 1958, and a growing number of modern programming languages support anonymous functions.

 Names

-The names "lambda abstraction", "lambda function", and "lambda expression" refer to the notation of function abstraction in lambda calculus, where the usual function (x) = M would be written (λx.), and where M is an expression that uses x.
+The names "lambda abstraction", "lambda function", and "lambda expression" refer to the notation of function abstraction in lambda calculus, where the usual function $f(x) = M$ would be written $(\lambda x.
+M)$, and where $M$ is an expression that uses $x$.
 Compare to the Python syntax of lambda x: M.

-The name "arrow function" refers to the mathematical "maps to" symbol, x ↦ M. Compare to the JavaScript syntax of x => M.
+The name "arrow function" refers to the mathematical "maps to" symbol, $x \mapsto M$.
+Compare to the JavaScript syntax of x => M.